Fluffernuttersandwich/Better7D2DbyFNS/README.md

 13. "Does a Wabbajack/MO2 ModList require permission from the others mod authors?"

 No, because again, as far as Nexus Mods sees it, it's no different than a user going and downloading each of the mods from the ModList independantly and stringing them together exactly as I did.
 All the Wabbajack/MO2 applications do is make the process more efficient to use someone else's list.
 It does **_not_** rebundle/repackage mods!
+Your boy Fin (FNS) goes to great length to ask for permission to use Requirements, and if an author demanded I remove their mods, I would honor the request.
+But, that's never been an issue because we try to keep people happy.

 ---

-14. "Is Wabbajack/MO2 complicated to use... do I have to use that command-line thing?"
+14. "Is Wabbajack/MO2 complicated to use... do I have to use that balck screen with the white letters thing?"

 Nope, it's the easiest method to enjoy other people's ModLists.
-No CLI, just a simple GUI.
+No command-line-interface, just a simple GUI.

 ---

 15. Is it difficult to make your own ModList for 7DtD?

 That depends how IT-savvy you are.
+If you have slightly above normie IT skills, you too can create a Wabbajack list.

 The Wabbajack Wiki on how to Compile your own ModLists is great, but it requires you to read and follow directions.